troneras/affiliates/README.md

 Requirements: (**Docker** - **Docker Compose**)

 1. Type `./app init` to start the the app
+2. You can access the app from `http://localhost:88`

 ### Default way
 If you can't use docker, this is still a standard laravel application with the only external requirement for a MySQL database.